top of page

 How much does a Brazilian hurt?
 Seriously?

-Well, let's just say it doesn't feel great.
+Well, let's just say it doesn't tickle.
 But I think the worst part is the anticipation.
 Once your first time is over and you understand what to expect, it's a breeze.
 Plus, we always keep chatting to keep your mind off of the pain.
 Before you know it...you're done!

 Will I be perfectly smooth after my first wax?